 The National Advisory Eye Council (NAEC) provides administrative guidance to the NEI.
 The NAEC consists of 12 recognized leaders in the fields of ophthalmology, optometry, and basic sciences.
 The NAEC advises the NEI director on AGI funding plans and provides a second level of review on proposals to AGI funding opportunities.

 The NEI Office of Regenerative Medicine provides logistical support for all AGI-related activities.

-Steven Becker, Ph.D., Associate Director of NEI Office of Regenerative Medicine.
-Leads the AGI at NEI.
+Tom Greenwell, Ph.D., Acting Associate Director of NEI Office of Regenerative Medicine and leads the AGI at NEI.
 Dr. Greenwell also directs the NEI portfolios on Development & Regeneration.